rexthecoder/international_phone_field/README.md

 # international_phone_field🌎
 Validating numbers and providing necessary detail base on selected country😃.
-The pacakge comes with a enough detail about the country which is super useful and save you from api issues🐻
+The pacakge comes with enough detail about the country which is super useful and save you from api issues🐻

 ## Simple project screenshot